rchain/bounties/README.md

 [![Join the chat at https://gitter.im/rchain/Members](https://badges.gitter.im/rchain/Members.svg)](https://gitter.im/rchain/Members?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 This repository is meant for all organizational matters, like:
-- defining how we work together
+- Defining how we work together
-- how to become involved as a Member
+- How to become a coop Member
-- how to earn RHOC
+- How to earn RHOC
 - etc.

-Find us in Slack [#coop](https://ourchain.slack.com/).
+Find us on Slack [#coop](https://ourchain.slack.com/).
 We want you working on things you're excited about.
-Not just code: [Marketing - Content Curation, Creation and Outreach][comm] and any other way to support the coop is welcome.
+Not just code: [Marketing - Content Curation, Creation and Outreach][comm] and any other ways to support the coop is welcome.

 [comm]: https://github.com/rchain/Members/projects/2